The simplest sine wave generator within an FPGA

 16 LUTs to track phase, I think we did

-However, if you want to generate a higher quality sine wave, then you might wish to switch from a simple table look up to a CORDIC approach.
+However, if you want to generate a higher quality sine wave, then you might wish either switch to a larger table, use a quarter wave table, or even switch from a simple table look up to a full CORDIC approach.

 All the rivers run into the sea; yet the sea is not full; unto the place from whence the rivers come, thither they return again.
 (Eccl 1:7)